 Being in nature lets children have open access to fresh air and lots of space to run around.
 It promotes a connection to nature and a love for the environment.
 Arun is definitely an outside kid.
-He is much happier and cooperative when he is outdoors than indoors.
+He is much happier and more cooperative when he is outdoors than indoors.

 Physical Development & Health.
 Playing outside improves motor skills, lowers the body mass index, enhances muscle strength, provides sensory stimuli, increases vitamin D levels, improves eyesight, reduces the risk of bone disease and strengthens the immune system.

 Social Development Benefits.
-Greater self-awareness, increased openness with parents and caregivers, improved peer-to-peer relationships, appreciation for the environment.
+Greater self-awareness, increased openness with parents and caregivers, improved peer-to-peer relationships, and appreciation for the environment.

 Emotional Development Benefits.
 Children who play outside develop a sense of independence, and they use all of the five senses to learn and explore.
 Creates opportunities for awe and wonder, builds imagination, teaches responsibility, provides regulation sensory input for the nervous system and improves short term memory.